Russia to slash AI development support

 The main objective of the roadmap is to "accelerate the process of large-scale implementation of domestic AI solutions in the economy and the social sphere," the government officials commented to Kommersant.

-"After the imposition of sanctions [for the full-scale military invasion of Ukraine], we identified AI products that need to be developed in Russia, worked out a number of measures to enable their development and scaling, and included it all in the updated roadmap," the EconMin represetatvies added Ministry of Economy added.
+"After the imposition of sanctions [for the full-scale military invasion of Ukraine], we identified AI products that need to be developed in Russia, worked out a number of measures to enable their development and scaling, and included it all in the updated roadmap," the EconMin representatives added.

 AI development is seen in four major directions: "natural language processing and speech synthesis", "computer vision", "advanced artificial intelligence methods" and "intelligent decision-making support".